 - Paletton - Color Brewer 2 SUPPLIES There are a couple of assignments that will require you to draw by hand.
-For these, you will need the following: - 1 roll of 12" trace paper (white preferred) - 1 pencil - 3 black pens (of different thicknesses (not Sharpie or ballpoint)) - At least 3 pens of other colors (not Sharpie or ballpoint) - Drafting dots (or masking tape) - Access to a printer (preferably for 11"x17") ACCESSING GIS DATA To access Metro's RLIS GIS Data - the points, lines, and polygons for stuff like rivers, streets, buildings, and parks that are super-useful for creating Base Maps - you will want to navigate to PSU's I Drive: I:\Research\samba\gisdata\PortlandRLIS Information about the I Drive and how to map to it can be found here: https://portlandstate.atlassian.net/servicedesk/customer/portal/2/article/44716920 Please note that your instructor's 'real' day jobs is as a planner / urban designer with SERA Design; I am not proficient in PSU's inner-systems, so if you encounter any difficulties getting the VPN to work or accessing the I Drive, your best bet is going to be to contact PSU's Office of Information Technology (OIT).
+For these, you will need the following: - 1 roll of 12" trace paper (white preferred) - 1 pencil - 3 black pens (of different thicknesses (not Sharpie or ballpoint)) - At least 3 pens of other colors (not Sharpie or ballpoint) - Drafting dots or masking tape - Access to a printer (preferably for 11"x17") ACCESSING GIS DATA To access Metro's RLIS GIS Data - the points, lines, and polygons for stuff like rivers, streets, buildings, and parks that are super-useful for creating Base Maps - you will want to navigate to PSU's I Drive: I:\Research\samba\gisdata\PortlandRLIS Information about the I Drive and how to map to it can be found [HERE].
+Please note that your instructor's 'real' day jobs is as a planner / urban designer with Toole Design; I am not proficient in PSU's inner-systems, so if you encounter any difficulties getting the VPN to work or accessing the I Drive, your best bet is going to be to contact PSU's Office of Information Technology (OIT).